embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 ### `contracts` property has been renamed to `deploy`

 When configuring Smart Contracts, there are a few deployment hooks that can be specified, such as `beforeDeploy` and `afterDeploy`.
-To make the API a bit more descriptive and clarifying the intentions, the `contracts` property has been renamed to `deploy`, aligning wonderfully with the deployment hooks counterparts.
+To make the API a bit more descriptive and to clarify intent, the `contracts` property has been renamed to `deploy`, aligning wonderfully with its deployment hooks counterparts.

 Before: